imalsogreg/RetroProject/otherDocuments/thesisOutline.md

    different times (this is how there is in fact an anatomical gradient in spike rate timing)
  - Traveling wave parameters match those from other tetrode array study
- - Model 1: Spatially graded, temporalyl constant additional excitation compensates for delayed theta in more lateral locations.
+ - Model 1: Spatially graded, temporally constant additional excitation compensates for delayed theta in more lateral locations.
      - Predictions for place field size match data
      - Prediction for skewness don't
- - Model 2: Afferents don't have traveling waves, but CA3 (main input 1) is uniformally different phase from entorhinal cortex (main input 2), and CA1 phase is inherited from a mixture of these two, according to the proportional strength of the inputs at that point.
+ - Model 2: Afferents don't have traveling waves, but CA3 (main input 1) is uniformly different phase from entorhinal cortex (main input 2), and CA1 phase is inherited from a mixture of these two, according to the proportional strength of the inputs at that point.
 Medial CA1 gets more heavy EC input and is excited earlier , lateral CA1 more heavy CA3 input and is excited later.
-Phase precessing from individual CA1 cells is inherrited directly from one input area or the other.
+Phase precessing from individual CA1 cells is inherited directly from one input area or the other.
       - Possibly more parsimonious than graded excitation model
       - Requires CA1 phase to be between CA3 and EC phases, but this isn't the case
  - Limitations of this study